GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ![Architecture diagram](images/architecture_diagram.png)

 - Open the _js/flows_ folder within the codebase.
-Find where the application -
+Find where the application:

   1. Establishes connection with the database
   1. Configures Genkit.
   1. Defines prompts for interacting with the LLM.

-### Test the app
+### Step 4: Test the app

 - Access the Movie Guru app on <http://localhost:8080> by clicking the **Web Preview** button on the top right of the Cloud Shell window and selecting "Preview on port 8080".
 The icon for Web Preview looks like the following.